f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :scale: 70%

-At this point the tenant should be running and can be accessed via its out-of-band management IP address.
-You can go to the **Dashboard** page in the webUI and then click on **Tenant Overview** to see the running tenants, and there is a hyperlink that will connect to the tenant's webUI IP address as seen below.
+At this point, the tenant should be running and can be accessed via its out-of-band management IP address.
+You can go to the **Dashboard** page in the webUI and then click on **Tenant Overview** to see the running tenants.
+There is a hyperlink that will connect to the tenant's webUI IP address as seen below.

 .. image:: images/rseries_deploying_a_tenant/image81.png
   :align: center